 40-yard construction roll-off

-The 40-yard roll-off stretches 22 feet long, 8 feet wide, and 8 feet tall, with about 5 tons included for most building jobs.
+The 40-yard roll-off stretches 22 feet long, 8 feet wide and 8 feet tall, with about 5 tons of debris allowed on the haul.

 Construction Debris, Drywall, Lumber Acceptance

 Our construction roll-off accepts the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-This material is sorted at the Taylor transfer station—maximizing recovery before landfill disposal.
-Contractors on active sites often secure commercial recurring hauling agreements, while we follow EPA construction debris recycling guidance to manage every container we drop off for your project.
+These materials are sorted at the Taylor transfer station—maximizing recovery before the remainder heads to a landfill.
+Contractors on active job sites often set up commercial recurring hauling agreements; meanwhile, you can follow EPA construction debris recycling guidance for proper material management.

 • Framing lumber and offcuts